 - Have diabetes

-If you answer yes to any of these questions, or if you are 70 years or older, you will need to have a blood test called a serum creatinine before your CT scan.
-If the doctor who ordered your CT scan did not check your serum creatinine ahead of time, we will check it before you have your CT scan.
-For your safety, your CT scan will not be done until we have those results.
+If you answer yes to any of these questions, or if you’re 70 years or older, you will need to have a blood test called a serum creatinine before your CT scan.
+If the doctor who ordered your CT scan didn’t check your serum creatinine ahead of time, we will check it before you have your CT scan.

-If you’re going home after your CT scan, your temporary IV catheter will be removed and a dressing will be applied.
-You can remove the dressing after an hour as long as there is no bleeding.
+If you had an IV placed, your nurse will remove it and place a bandage over the area.
+You can remove the bandage after an hour as long as there is no bleeding.

-If you’re not feeling well, or if you have any questions or concerns, talk with your nurse or technologist.
-You can stay in Radiology and be monitored until you feel better.
-Drink plenty of liquids, especially water, for 24 hours after your CT scan.
-Drinking water will help flush your kidneys.
+If you’re not feeling well, or if you have any questions or concerns, talk with the nurse or technologist.